Processors

 Content Processors

-class routir.processors.content_processors.ContentProcessor(collection_config, cache_size=0, cache_ttl=600)[source]
+class routir.collections.processor.ContentProcessor(collection_config, cache_size=256, cache_ttl=600)[source]

 Bases: Processor

-Processor for retrieving document content by ID.
+Processor for retrieving document content by ID, dispatched per view.

 config

-Collection configuration
+Collection configuration.

 lang_mapping

-Optional mapping of document IDs to language codes
+Optional mapping of document IDs to language codes.

-__init__(collection_config, cache_size=0, cache_ttl=600)[source]
+__init__(collection_config, cache_size=256, cache_ttl=600)[source]

 Initialize content processor.